ong, long ago in the very early

 If only!
 As for some strange reason the majestic view a flight offers this time

-was way different to the dragon.
+presented itself way different to the dragon.
 In fact the ground below seemed to

-rush towards him, rather than to stay away at a regular distance or even get smaller.
-The few
+rush towards him, rather than to stay away at a regular distance or even get

-only to see the greyler standing on the cliff, waving happily.
+caused.
+Desperately the monster looked up, only to see the greyler on the cliff,

-"Wild rose!"
-The greyler shouted.
-"Can paralyse a human instantly, but
+"Wild rose!" the greyler shouted.
+"Paralyzes a human instantly.
+Unfortunately

 The greyler wasn't sure if the dragon had heard his last words.
 But he was